 You become acutely aware of the energetic nature of the universe and that everything is, at its core, energy.
 You lose the sense of “self” and feel compassion and love for your fellow humans and other life on this planet because there is no longer “I” or “they”; there is only One.

 Deep meditation transcends time.
 You may find yourself meditating for far, far longer than you anticipated; or far shorter (of course you’re not aware of the passing of time until afterward when you look at a clock or the soundtrack ends!).

 Deep meditation allows you to “hear” (without physically hearing) your intuitive voice.
 It’s a knowing, a receiving of information that would otherwise be unavailable to you because the logical mind dismisses it.
 The logical mind can only process information that comes through the senses — according to the logical mind, anything outside of the senses can’t be real.

-Deep meditation opens you to the realm of the energetic, non-sensory information.
+Deep meditation opens you to the realm of energetic, non-sensory information.
 You may contact spirit guides (or be contacted by them) during deep meditation.
-You may receive information in the form of symbols, words, feelings or in any way that you understand.
+You may receive information in the form of symbols, words, feelings, or in any way that you understand.

 You may wonder if you are capable of going into deep meditation, especially if you’re a beginner.
 The answer is YES!

 It may take a while to get the hang of it, but the more you practice, the better you’ll become at silencing the mental chatter and going very deep in meditation.